Blood Brothers (musical): Act Two

-Mickey, Eddie and Linda spend each summer as teens together, taking the play to the end of the 1970s, when an 18-year-old Eddie reveals to Linda that he is leaving for university in Liverpool the following day, but has not told her or Mickey.
-Linda reveals Mickey still hasn't asked her out, prompting Eddie to tell her what he would say to her if he were Mickey.
-Secretly, he is revealing his true feelings but has not acted on then out of respect for Mickey ("I'm Not Saying A Word").
+Mickey, Eddie, and Linda spend each summer as teens together, taking the play to the end of the 1970s, when an 18-year-old Eddie reveals to Linda that he is leaving for university in Liverpool the following day, but has not told her or Mickey.
+Linda reveals that Mickey still hasn't asked her out, prompting Eddie to tell her what he would say to her if he were Mickey.
+Secretly, he is revealing his true feelings but has not acted on them out of respect for Mickey ("I'm Not Saying A Word").
 Eddie leaves for university in Liverpool, but not before encouraging Mickey to ask Linda out.

-During Eddie's absence, in the early 1980s, Linda becomes pregnant, she and Mickey soon quickly marry and move in with Mrs Johnstone.
-Mickey is then made redundant from his factory job due to the recession ongoing at the time, which hits Merseyside particularly hard, which forces Mickey onto the dole shortly before Christmas (“Take A Letter Miss Jones").
-Eddie returns at Christmas ready to party and have fun, but Mickey realises that they are now very different; after a small argument with Eddie, they part.
+During Eddie's absence, Linda gets pregnant, and she and Mickey quickly marry and move in with Mrs Johnstone.
+Mickey is then made redundant from his factory job due to the recession of the early 1980s, which hits Merseyside particularly hard, and Mickey joins thousands of other Merseysiders on the dole shortly before Christmas ("Miss Jones").
+Eddie returns at Christmas ready to party and have fun, but Mickey realises that they are now very different; after a small argument, they part.
 Mickey is persuaded to assist his brother Sammy, who now engages in criminal acts, in a robbery, to earn money to support Linda and their baby daughter Sarah.
-The robbery goes wrong, and he becomes an accessory to a murder committed by Sammy.
-He is sentenced to seven years in prison but the incident destroys Mickey mentally.
+The robbery goes bad, and Mickey becomes an accessory to a murder committed by Sammy.
+He is sentenced to seven years in prison, and the incident destroys Mickey mentally.